KDE/documentation-develop-kde-org/source/components/tree.rst

    Multi selection:

--  Use check boxes to indicate multiple selections.
+-  Use checkboxes to indicate multiple selections.
--  For check boxes, use the mixed state to indicate that an option is set for some, but not all, child objects.
-Users should not be able to set a mixed state directly (cf. :doc:`check boxes <checkbox>`).
+-  For checkboxes, use the mixed state to indicate that an option is set for some, but not all, child objects.
+Users should not be able to set a mixed state directly (cf. :doc:`checkboxes <checkbox>`).
--  Clicking a mixed state check box selects all child objects and the parent check box.
+-  Clicking a mixed state checkbox selects all child objects and the parent checkbox.
--  Don’t use check boxes in single selection trees.
+-  Don’t use checkboxes in single selection trees.

 Appearance
 ~~~~~~~~~~